smyrman/blog/2021-03-generics-beyond-the-playground/blog.md

 }
 ```

+PS!
+Note that due to a limitation with the `go2go` experimental tool, tests had to be written as _internal test_, unlike the `subtest` example where we declared them as _external tests_.
+This means, instead of declaring the package as `mypkg_test` and do an import of `.../mypkg`, which would better demonstrate real usage of the package, we _have to_ declare the package as `mypkg` and omit the import.

 ## Some cool things we can do with subx

 While not part of the core design, we define syntactic sugar that allows different short-hand methods to be placed on different value-initializer functions similar to subtest.
-E.g.:

 ```go
 // Long syntax: